wt-rmln/mental-health-ai-chatbot/README.md

 # 🌟 Mental Health AI Chatbot
 An AI Chatbot which utilize a series of structured questionnaire data files to build profile-aware conversations and support dual-perspective analysis (Teenager & Parent).
-This chatbot can understand user profile data and provide accurate, context- aware answers.
+This chatbot can understand user profile data and provide accurate, context-aware answers.
 It is a functional demo of a Chatbot that:
 1. Can conduct basic Q&A conversations with the user.
 2. Understands and uses a given User Profile to generate personalized, accurate responses.
 3. Maintains response consistency and context awareness during the conversation.